 Instructions

-- Sprinkle the streusel topping on top of the pumpkin.
+- Bake.
+Sprinkle the streusel topping on top of the pumpkin.
 Then bake for 35 – 45 minutes or until the center is set.
 Cover the top with foil if the streusel is browning too fast.

 Notes